May 11, 2023Print | PDF

-Safi team members Miraal Kabir, Daria Margarite and Martin Turuta recently returned from Rwanda where they met with Ministry of Agriculture officials.
+Safi co-founders Miraal Kabir, Daria Margarit and Martin Turuta recently returned from Rwanda where they met with Ministry of Agriculture officials.
 While there, the team also partnered with two milk cooperatives to pilot their pasteurization units with 302 farmers in fall 2023.
 Plans are in place to scale to Kenya, Uganda and Tanzania by fall 2024.

 Strategic project partners include the Ministry of Agriculture and Animal Resources in Rwanda, Rwanda National Dairy Platform, and Rwanda Engineering and Manufacturing Corporation, among others.